Continuation..

 judgements or intuitions.
 We might be better served seeing Foucault’s imperative as

-illustrating Nietzsche’s quip: “There is point in every philosophy when the
+illustrating Nietzsche’s quip: “There is a point in every philosophy when the

 Mystery: Adventavit asinus/Pulcher et fortissimos (The ass arrived, beautiful and most